evolvedbinary/hsg-project-wiki/Setup.md

     - Let your trainer know your GitHub account name so we can add you to the HistoryAtState organization on GitHub, also needed for the steps below.
     - To be able to publish to the hsg production servers, you will need credentials for the servers; these will be provided to you during your training.

-### Updating from our old setup (early 2016)?
+### Updating from our old setup (pre-May 2017)?

-- You will need oXygen 18.1.
-Check the version of your oXygen via the `Help > About` menu.
-If your version is out of date, download 18.1 from the link below.
+- **Note:** The directions in this section are still being developed and tested.
+Please contact Joe if you have any questions.
+- You will need updates to the packages installed via Homebrew.
+To update these packages, open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`), and paste in the following command:

-- If you already had homebrew installed, skip the step below where we install homebrew, but instead simply run `brew update && brew upgrade`.
-Then run `brew doctor` to check your homebrew installation; follow any instructions to resolve problems that it reports.
-Keep running `brew doctor` until it reports, `Your system is ready to brew.` Then proceed with the steps below to install the other software with homebrew.
+        brew update && brew upgrade

+    Once this command completes, run `brew doctor` to check your Homebrew installation, and follow any instructions to resolve problems that it reports.
+Keep running `brew doctor` until it reports, `Your system is ready to brew.`
+- You will need eXist 3.2.0, oXygen 19, and Java 8u131.
+Delete eXist and oXygen from your Applications folder, and then, using homebrew, enter:

+    brew cask reinstall exist-db oxygen-xml-editor java

+- Open oXygen and from the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
+Quit and restart oXygen.
+Then, from the External Tools toolbar menu select "Prepare upgrade to eXist 3.2.0".
+This command will (1) wipe your eXist database, (2) delete old repositories we no longer need cloned locally, (3) update the list of hsg-project repositories, and (4) clone any hsg-project repositories you do not yet have.
+Select "Yes" to proceed.
+- If you use eXist to preview website content, start eXist, accepting the default values in the "eXist-db Configuration" dialog, and repopulate the database.

 ## Installing oXygen

-We use oXygen XML Editor (v18.1).
+We use oXygen XML Editor (v19).
 To install this version:

 1. Go to https://www.oxygenxml.com/xml_editor/download_oxygenxml_editor.html and click on the download button.
 Direct link: http://mirror.oxygenxml.com/InstData/Editor/MacOSX/VM/oxygen.dmg.
 Open the downloaded file, and drag the `oXygen XML Editor` folder to your `Applications` folder (in Finder, select `Go` > `Applications`).
 If you have an older version of oXygen installed—you'll know if you see an `oxygen` folder in the Applications directory)—delete it since it's no longer needed.